danieltian/riotjs-boilerplate/README.md

+# THIS REPO IS DEPRECATED
+This repo is deprecated and no longer maintained.
+RiotJS has performance issues with any non-trivial single page application.
+Use [https://vuejs.org/](Vue.js) instead.
+See [https://vuejs.org/guide/comparison.html#Riot](this article) for more info.

 # riotjs-boilerplate
 I've been playing around with some projects that use the same boilerplate code to set up RiotJS with a bunch of tools I commonly use, so I decided to extract it out into a separate repo to serve as a quickstart repo.